 Research includes a variety of activities.
-See the Permit and Collection Licence Frequently Asked Questions document below for examples of activities that require a Wildlife Research Permit and Collection Licence.
+Read the Permit and Collection Licence information below for examples of activities that require a Wildlife Research Permit and Collection Licence.

 Submit your application at least 30 days in advance of the proposed start date for the research or collection activity.

-- Starting in 2017, Wildlife Research Permits and Collection Licences are now issued on a calendar year basis; permits / licences expire on December 31 and cannot be renewed until January 1 of the following year.
-If you are doing work in early January, contact us to discuss options.
+- Wildlife Research Permits and Collection Licences are issued on a calendar year basis; permits or licences expire on December 31 and cannot be renewed until January 1 of the following year.

-- For multi-year projects, a permit renewal is required if the project is to continue in the following year.
+- For multi-year projects, including ongoing possession of live animals or museum specimens, a permit renewal is required if the project is to continue in the following year.

-- Read the FAQs for general information that will help you get started.
+- Read the general information to help you get started.

-- Read the Wildlife Research Permit and Collection Licence Process for more in-depth information on the process.
+- Read the Wildlife Research Permit and Collection Licence guidance, including background and interpretation documents for more in-depth information on the process.

-Please be sure to refer to the map that is included in the online application (see image at right) to assist you with identifying in which region(s) your work will occur.
+Be sure to refer to the map included in the online application to assist you with identifying in which region(s) your work will occur.

-For multi-region projects, you will be required to identify the region in which the majority of work will occur; permit/licence issuance will be coordinated by the identified region.
+For multi-region projects, you will be required to identify the region in which the majority of work will occur; permit or licence issuance will be coordinated by the identified region.

-Read the User Guide to learn how to set up your personalized profile and fill out an application
+- Read the OPaC User Guide (PDF, 3.2 MB) to learn how to set up your personalized profile and fill out an application.

 - Complete the required fields in the application